 History and Background

+The HPSP monitors health care providers with the goal of rehabilitation.
+HPSP has four participating health boards: The Oregon Board of Dentistry, the Oregon State Board of Nursing, the Oregon Board of Pharmacy, and the Oregon Medical Board (the boards).
 Other health professional regulatory boards are also welcome to participate in the HPSP and may choose to opt in at a later date.

 A board may refer a licensee to HPSP or a licensee may self-refer.
 When a board refers a licensee, HPSP will work with the board to ensure the licensee is monitored in accordance with his or her board agreement.